poconnell7/linear_regression_lab/README.md

 # Linear Regression Lab

-There should be a starter file for the students, and an instructor/solutions file.
+There is a setup/starter file, and an instructor/solutions file.

 The lab that the students will do will take about 20 minutes.
 Introducing the lab should take about 15 minutes.